Vasa Čarapić: Uprising

-Deaths
+Death

 In 1806, Karađorđe hesitated whether to go to Belgrade or not.
 However, at the urging of Vasa Čarapić himself, he decided to attack.
 The other elders did not believe that it was possible to conquer Belgrade, but Vasa knew the circumstances well and persuaded Karađorđe to strike.
 The attack began at dawn on 29 November with a lightning strike by Serbs inside the walls.
-Vasa and 3,000 of his soldiers attacked a trench near the Stambol Gate, approximately at the beginning of Skadarska ulica (street), however, when he ran towards the Stambol Gate and shouted: "Follow me, brothers!"
+Vasa and 3,000 of his soldiers attacked a trench near the Stambol Gate, on the present-day Republic Square, approximately at the beginning of Skadarska street; however, when he ran towards the Stambol Gate and shouted: "Follow me, brothers!"
 A Turkish bullet struck him down but he was still conscious and able to speak.

 He said then -- "Behold, a dog has eaten me, and his law! ...
 Don't be afraid!
 Here is Čamdžija singing!"—encouraging his comrades-in-arms.
 At that very moment, Milosav Čamdžija mounted a Turkish cannon on the rampart and sang out loud upon hearing Vasa. Čarapić was immediately transferred to Karađorđe's tent, where he fought for his life for another two hours, but then he died.
-Before his death, he called his brother Tanasije Čarapić and told him to bury him in the cemetery on the property of the monastery of Rakovica.
+Before his death, he called his brother Tanasije Čarapić and told him to bury him in the cemetery on the property of the Rakovica Monastery.
 His wish was fulfilled, and a monument to King Peter I of Serbia was erected a century later (1910).

 The people of Belgrade named the street from Trg republike to Studentski trg as part of the heroes.
 The monument to Vasa Čarapić is right at the place where he died, not far from the street named after him.